Hildegard of Bingen

-Although the history of her formal canonization is complicated, regional calendars of the Roman Catholic church have listed her as a saint for centuries.
+Although the history of her formal canonization is complicated, regional calendars of the Catholic Church have listed her as a saint for centuries.
 On 10 May 2012, Pope Benedict XVI extended the liturgical cult of Hildegard to the entire Catholic Church in a process known as "equivalent canonization".
 On 7 October 2012, he named her a Doctor of the Church, in recognition of "her holiness of life and the originality of her teaching."